ocaml/v2.ocaml.org/site/learn/tutorials/up_and_running.md

 ## Editor support for OCaml

-For **Visual Studio Code**, and other editors support the Language Server Protocol, the OCaml language server can by installed with OPAM:
+For **Visual Studio Code**, and other editors support the Language Server Protocol, the OCaml language server can by installed with opam:

 ```
-$ opam pin add ocaml-lsp-server https://github.com/ocaml/ocaml-lsp.git
 $ opam install ocaml-lsp-server
 ```